LukeShortCloud/rootpages/src/openstack/tripleo.rst

 **Overcloud Nodes**

 -  Install CentOS or RHEL.
--  Configure the nodes to have an IP address on the Undercloud provisioning network (192.168.24.0/24 by default)

-   -  Alternatively, follow `this guide <https://access.redhat.com/documentation/en-us/red_hat_openstack_platform/13/html-single/director_installation_and_usage/index#sect-Using_a_Separate_Network_for_Overcloud_Nodes>`__ to allow the nodes to access a routable public hostname for the Undercloud secured by SSL/TLS.
-This avoids the requirement of having access to the provisioning interface/network of the Undercloud.

 -  Create a ``stack`` user.
 Add the ``stack`` user's SSH key from the Undercloud to allow access during deployment.

    -  Alternatively, specify a different user for the deployment with ``openstack overcloud deploy --overcloud-ssh-user <USER> --overcloud-ssh-key <PRIVATE_KEY_FLIE>``.
 This user is only used during the initial deployment to create a ``tripleo-admin`` user (or the user ``heat-admin`` in Queens release and older).